 Biblical Foundations: Parenting God’s Way

-Here is our vision: That children grow up with godly, age-appropriate discussion and teaching about sexuality as a regular part of their relationship with their parents.
-Why?
-Because parents are God’s agents for shaping the sexual character of their children.
-And we believe that parent and child both can trust God’s wisdom about our sexuality throughout their lives.
+Our vision is for children to grow up having godly, age-appropriate discussion and teaching about sexuality as a regular part of their relationship with their parents.
+Why you?
+Because parents are God’s most important agents for shaping the sexual character of their children.
+You can help your child to trust God’s wisdom given for their good throughout their lives.

-“Hear, O Israel: the Lord our God, the Lord is one.
-Love the Lord your God with all your heart and with all your soul and with all your strength.
-These commandments that I give you today are to be upon your hearts.
-Impress them on your children.
-Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
-Tie them as symbols on your hands and bind them on your foreheads.
-Write them on the doorframes of your houses and on your gates.”
-(Deuteronomy 6:1-9, emphasis added)
+Hear, O Israel: The Lord our God, the Lord is one.
+You shall love the Lord your God with all your heart and with all your soul and with all your might.
+And these words that I command you today shall be on your heart.
+You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.
+You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
+You shall write them on the doorposts of your house and on your gates.

-“And now, O Israel, what does the Lord your God ask of you but to fear the Lord your God, to walk in all his ways, to love him, to serve the Lord your God with all your heart and with all your soul, and to observe the Lord’s commands and decrees that I am giving you today for your good?
+And now, Israel, what does the Lord your God require of you, but to fear the Lord your God, to walk in all his ways, to love him, to serve the Lord your God with all your heart and with all your soul, and to keep the commandments and statutes of the Lord, which I am commanding you today for your good?

 Parents have the opportunity to encourage their children to become followers of God in love and obedience.
 We are to do so trusting that God’s commands are a source of blessing and for our good.
 We are to walk in faith, loving God with our whole being and seeking to impart the same love and faith to our children.
 Sex education is about making this great vision a reality in the area of sexuality.